theninthsky/client-side-rendering/README.md

 We split our bundle into many small chunks, greatly improving our app's caching abilities.
 <br>
-We split every page so that upon loading one, only what is relevant is being downloaded right away.
+We split every page so that upon loading one, only what is relevent is being downloaded right away.
 <br>
 We've managed to make the initial (cacheless) load of our app extremely fast, everything that a page requires to load is dynamically injected to it.
 <br>